 But there is no “Candid Camera” behind the door, there is no Allan Funt, there is no promotion and the boss is not joking.
 Someone else got the promotion to Senior Vice-President, and David’s career quickly turns from an expected high point to being escorted out of the building by a security guard after he is fired.
 David does try to look on the bright side convincing himself that the guy who got his promotion will buy a boat with his new found monetary increase and it will soon sink, with seals voraciously eating him for lunch.

-Their first stop is Las Vegas where they will renew their wedding vows though not before they decide to spend one night in a luxurious hotel suite.
-Linda, in the middle of the night gets an uncontrollable urge to gamble and in a feverish bout of non-stop betting the number twenty-two, blows their entire nest egg on the roulette wheel, except for about eight hundred dollars.
+Their first stop is Las Vegas where they will renew their wedding vows, though not before they decide to spend one night in a luxurious hotel suite.
+Linda, in the middle of the night gets an uncontrollable urge to gamble.
+In a feverish bout of non-stop betting the number twenty-two, she blows their entire nest egg on the roulette wheel: except for about eight hundred dollars.
 This leads to David, in a hysterically convoluted desperate plan, attempting to convince the casino manager (Garry Marshall) to give back their money.

 Is there a moral to this film?
 I’ m not sure.
-Some may say, well here you have two well paid yuppies who are unhappy with their high paying jobs and wonderful lives, so when a little bad news on the way up the corporate ladder arrives it boo hoo time and I quit, only they don’t look for another equivalent job, they drop out altogether.
+Some may say, well here you have two well paid yuppies who are unhappy with their high paying jobs and wonderful lives, so when a little bad news arrives while on the way up the corporate ladder, it boo hoo time and I quit.
+They don’t look for another equivalent job, instead they drop out altogether.
 After some poor decisions, Linda’s gambling addiction, and some very funny scenes, getting the best of them and their nest egg, the couple go crawling back to Corporate America at a lower salary, but hey at least it’s a real job.

 While Brooks films made some money during their theatrical runs, they were never big dollar winners at the box office.
 Over the years, Brooks has developed a dedicated cult following that continues to look forward to his films.
 Unfortunately, they only come around every five or six years.